VocabHunter/vocabhunter.github.io/about.md

 * [TestFX][TestFXProject] is used for the automated GUI test.
 The detailed guide [User Interface Testing with TestFX] explains how this works.
 * [ControlsFX] is used for some of the GUI components including the status bar.
 * The [Apache Tika] project provides the components that make it possible to read a wide variety of document formats.
 You can learn more about this in the article [Read (Almost) Any Document in Java].
-* VocabHunter uses [FontAwesomeFX] to generate various icons from the [Font Awesome] set.
+* VocabHunter uses various icons from the [Font Awesome] set.
 * Dependency Injection is handled with [Gluon Ignite] and [Guice].
 You can find out all about this in the article [Dependency Injection in JavaFX].
 * [JUnit] is used as the principle testing framework.
 [Migrating to JUnit 5] explains how the VocabHunter project was migrated to the latest verson of JUnit.